When Robotics Meets Wireless Communications: An Introductory Tutorial

 The term describing the energy consumed to overcome friction in (\ref{eq:En:k1}) is:

-Note that $\int_t|v(t)|\mathrm{d}t$ is approximately the distance travelled by the DDR.
-The advantage of this model is that it is independent of the type of motor used by the WMR, and it requires only the mass $m$ and the rotational inertia $I$ of the WMR which can be estimated.
+The distance travelled by the \ac{DDR} is approximately $\int_t|v(t)|\mathrm{d}t$.
+The advantage of this model lies with its independence to the type of motor used by the WMR.
+It requires only the mass $m$ and the rotational inertia $I$ of the WMR, which can be estimated.
 The disadvantage is that it only considers the energy expenditure observed from the outside and does not take into account the internal losses of the motors and the circuitry.

-\item {\bf Data driven Model.} The energy consumption models mentioned above are derived from physical principles.
+{\bf Data-driven Model}: the energy consumption models mentioned above are derived from physical principles.
 Those theoretical models, for the sake of tractability, often ignore certain effects, such as nonlinearities of the motor or the influence of temperature on the electric resistances.
 Another approach consists of measuring the electric consumption of the WMR under different conditions, creating a dataset, and then training numerical models.
-The authors of \cite{Mob5} present a simple implementation of this approach by measuring the power consumed by DC motors at different angular speeds.
+The authors of \cite{Mob5} present a simple implementation of this approach by measuring the power consumed by \ac{DC} motors at different angular speeds.
 The authors note that a suitable model for the power consumption of the $k$th motor is:

 where $\omega_k$ is the angular speed of the $k$th motor and $\{a_{j}\}_{j=0}^6$ are experimentally determined coefficients.
-The model in (\ref{eq:En:B1}) is then combined with the kinetic model, which relates the velocity of the WMR to the angular speed of the wheels $\omega_k$, to obtain the power consumed by the WMR.
+The model in (\ref{eq:En:B1}) is then combined with the kinetic model, which relates the velocity of the WMR to the angular speed of the wheels $\omega_k$ in order to obtain the power consumed by the WMR.
 After integration over time, we obtain the consumed energy.

-In \cite{Mob7}, there are two examples of this type of energy consumption models.
-First, the authors measure the power consumption of the PPRK (a commercial three-wheeled omnidirectional MR) moving at a constant linear speed $v$.
-The measurements are done at different linear speeds up to a maximum value.
-After a numerical analysis of the measurements, the authors observed that the power consumed by the PPRK can be well modelled by a fourth order polynomial function of the linear speed: